theSdev/optic-mart/design/epics/user/registeruser.md

+# Name
+Register User

-# User Registration
+# Acceptance Criteria
-## Definition
 People new to the site can register as a user.

+# Dev Notes
-A user can be a distributor, optician or visitor.
+A user can be a distributary, optometry or visitor.
 A user also has the following properties:
 1. Display Name
 2. Username
 3. Password